A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Method

 \subsection{Preliminary: Bayesian optimization}

-BO is an efficient approach for optimizing black-box functions, particularly when the evaluation cost is expensive.
+Bayesian Optimization (BO) is an efficient approach for optimizing black-box functions, particularly when the evaluation cost is expensive.
 The goal of BO is to find the optimal input $\mathbf{x}^*$ from a candidate pool $\mathcal{X}$ that maximizes a black-box function $f$.
 The objective of BO can be formulated as follows:

 Since $f$ is hard to estimate, \emph{surrogate model} $\hat{f}$ is used to approximate $f$.
-A common choice for the \emph{surrogate model} is a Gaussian Process (GP), which can be expressed as: $\hat{f} \sim \mathcal{GP}(\mu, k_\omega)$, where $\mu$ is mean function and $k_\omega$ denotes the kernel function with hyperparameter $\omega$.
-For example, in the case of the Matérn 5/2 kernel, $\omega$ includes trainable hyperparameters,
+A common choice for the \emph{surrogate model} is a Gaussian Process (GP), which can be expressed as: $\hat{f} \sim \mathcal{GP}(\mu, k_\omega)$, where $\mu$ is the mean function and $k_\omega$ denotes the kernel function with trainable hyperparameter $\omega$.
+For example, the Matérn 5/2 kernel is expressed as: